rh-messaging/activemq-artemis-self-provisioning-plugin/documentation/self_provisioning_plugin_readme.md

 3. Click **Create Broker.**

-4. In the **CR Name** field, specify the name you want to give the broker.
+4. In the **CR Name** field, specify the name you want to give to the broker.

 5. Click **Create**.